 What can I do?

 - Manage irrigation carefully: adjust sprinklers so they don’t spray onto streets or sidewalks and repair leaking or broken sprinklers as soon as possible.
+Watch the free instructional video listed in the resources below titled "Understanding Your Irrigation Controller" - Courtesy of Helix Water District.

 - Use Best Management Practices (BMPs): BMPs are techniques or controls used to prevent or reduce the discharge of pollutants, such as irrigation runoff, into the storm drain system.
 BMPs that prevent irrigation runoff include watering in short cycles to allow water to absorb into the soil or covering your yard drain with a mat while watering.